FreeCAD/FPA/handbook/process/bookkeeping/ExpenseReimbursement.md

-#Reimbursement of Expenses
+# Reimbursement of Expenses

 FPA members (and non-members) may incur costs on behalf of the Association.
 The costs must be reimbursed.

-As a concession to our accounting software, anybody being reimbursed will be considered to be "employees", even though there is no actual employment relationship.

 ## Reimbursable expenses
 Only items that are a) approved by the FPA membership in a vote, or b) within a member's pre-authorized spending authority will be considered for reimbursement.
 The expense must be clearly to the benefit of the association, and not to that of the member.

-## Recording expenses
+## Planned Expenses
+Pre-approved expenses should be recorded as an obligation in the FPA accounts.
+As a concession to our accounting software, anybody to be reimbursed at a later date will be considered to be "employees", even though there is no actual employment relationship.

+### Documenting a Planned Expense
 Approved expenditures should be recorded immediately by a transaction against **Dettes à l'égard des membres** (debts to members) offset against the appropriate **Depenses** subaccount.